 The Orvis Posigrip is a flip page fly box with enough buoyancy to keep it afloat.

-Very basic design but well made.
-Nice and compact design and even the small size can hold a large selection of nymphs, dries and small streamers.
+Very basic design but is well made.
+Nice and compact design and even the small size can hold a large selection of nymphs, dries, and small streamers.

 The small size fits comfortably into a vest’s pocket.
 The larger sizes, while not that bulky are a good size for bulk storage or longer trips.